Tracey Breaks the News: Characterisations

-Ullman was thrilled to get actor Anthony Atamanuik to play Donald Trump for the show.
-"I saw him during the election and I just thought that he was the best Trump.
-I mean, Alec Baldwin is amazing, but I love Anthony’s take [...]
-We wanted to have [German Chancellor] Angela Merkel and [British Prime Minister] Theresa May interacting with Trump and Anthony's like always in character as Trump so it’s perfect.
-He's been fantastic with what we’ve done so far.
+Ullman was thrilled to cast actor Anthony Atamanuik as Donald Trump for the show.
+"I saw him during the election, and I just thought that he was the best Trump.
+I mean, Alec Baldwin is amazing, but I love Anthony's take...
+We wanted to have Angela Merkel and Theresa May interacting with Trump, and Anthony is always in character as Trump, so it’s perfect," she noted.
+"He's been fantastic with what we've done so far.
 I'm going to have all sorts of people talking with him."
-His wife, First Lady Melania Trump is portrayed as a Westworld-style robot created by the Russian government who continuously malfunctions and has to be flown back for repairs.
+In contrast to the grounded political figures, his wife, First Lady Melania Trump, is portrayed as a Westworld robot created by the Russian government; she continuously malfunctions and must be flown back to Russia for repairs.

-Nicola Sturgeon, a Bond-like type villain, along with her henchmen, Mhairi Black (dubbed Wee Mhairi) continue in their quest for Scottish independence at any cost.
-Both the real Nicola Sturgeon and Mhairi Black have shown support for their portrayals in the show (as have Sturgeon's political rivals).
-Ullman did raise the ire of several online SNP supporters.
-While the show pokes fun at Sturgeon's repeated calls for referendums, Ullman says she admires her.
+Nicola Sturgeon, depicted as a Bond-style villain alongside her henchman Mhairi Black (referred to as "Wee Mhairi"), continues her quest for Scottish independence at any cost.
+Both the real Nicola Sturgeon and Mhairi Black have voiced support for their portrayals in the show—as have Sturgeon's political rivals.
+While the show pokes fun at Sturgeon's repeated calls for referendums, Ullman has stated that she admires her.
+Nevertheless, the depictions did draw the ire of several online SNP supporters.

 The show lampoons the entire political spectrum.
-Ullman, a lifelong Labour supporter, has been openly critical of the party in recent years, citing herself as feeling "party-less".
-The show’s 2017 post-election pilot episode features a sketch in which a newly elected Labour MP is sent to a "voluntary mandatory reeducation program" at Labour headquarters to be brainwashed into believing that current Labour leader Jeremy Corbyn (portrayed by Ullman in series one) has "defeated Toryism" and the number of seats won by the party are larger than they appear.
-A torture technique: sending Shadow Chancellor John McDonnell (portrayed by actor Laurence Howarth) in.
+Ullman, a lifelong Labour supporter, has been openly critical of the party in recent years, describing herself as feeling "party-less."[27]
+The show's 2017 post-election pilot episode features a sketch in which a newly elected Labour MP is sent to a "voluntary mandatory re-education program" at Labour headquarters.
+There, the MP is brainwashed into believing that then-Labour leader Jeremy Corbyn (portrayed by Ullman in series one) has "defeated Toryism" and that the number of seats won by the party is larger than it appears.
+The ultimate torture technique featured in the sketch: sending in Shadow Chancellor John McDonnell (Laurence Howarth).

-Jeremy Corbyn is portrayed as a politician keen on giving the impression that he's a man who understands the plight of "the worker" whilst reveling in his newfound celebrity.
-John McDonnell, evermore resentful of Corbyn who is making decisions without consulting him, fears what he's turning into.
+Corbyn is portrayed as a politician keen on giving the impression that he understands the plight of "the worker" while simultaneously reveling in his newfound celebrity.
+McDonnell is depicted as increasingly resentful of Corbyn for making decisions without consultation, fearing what his colleague is becoming.